Translations

 For all of 2022, our grocery cost totaled $5,825.36.
 That's $485.44 each month.

-Calculations, from this August through October, indicate the following.
-The grocery cost, for my wife and me, averaged $499.32 a month.
+Calculations from the last three months, August through October, indicate the following.
+The grocery cost for my wife and me averaged $499.32 a month.
 We were not charged a monthly average of $31.07 in sales tax.
 On a monthly basis, we bought 110 grocery items.
-The mean cost, of each grocery item, was $4.54.
+The mean cost of each grocery item was $4.54.

-Aside from the eight-pack of 12-ounce bottled Cokes, at $6.50, I don't see any junk.
-I drink about a half bottle of Coke every day.
-Eight bottles lasts me a while.
+Aside from the eight-pack of 12-ounce bottled Cokes at $6.50, I don't see any junk.
+I drink about a half-bottle of Coke every day.
+Eight bottles last me a while.
 A 12-ounce bottle of Coke costs about 81 cents?
 Really?
 I can remember when a 12-ounce bottle of Coke costed 15 cents!

 If a tablespoon is half an ounce, then two tablespoons are one ounce.
-If I use two tablespoons of peanut butter, to make a sandwich, then I've spent almost 25 cents!
-I didn't realize it, before writing this article!
+If I use two tablespoons of peanut butter to make a sandwich, then I've spent almost 25 cents!
+I didn't realize that before writing this article!

 Conclusion

-Based on analysis of our financial records, from 2001 through October 2023, I know how much our household income has increased.
-I also know how much our grocery bill has increased.
+Based on an analysis of our financial records from 2001 through October 2023, I know how much our household income has increased.
+I also know how much our grocery bill has gone up.
 I did the calculations.
 From 2001 through October 2023, our grocery bill has increased 19.39% faster than our income.
 That's an increasingly larger slice of the budget.

 Groceries are only one example of inflation.
 I haven't even calculated the increases in, for example, gasoline, electricity, propane, all other utilities, insurance (automobile, health, homeowners), medical care, and major purchases (e.g., deck replacement, automobile, appliances, etc.).
 All these expenses continue to take bigger bites out of our total income.